Bump and hole: Applications

-As structural information about protein-ligand interfaces have become available, bump-and-hole pairs have been used to elucidate the substrates of specific proteins from various protein classes, as well as develop orthogonal neoenzyme-neosubstrate therapeutics.
+As structural information about protein-ligand interfaces has become available, bump-and-hole pairs have been used to elucidate the substrates of specific proteins from various protein classes, as well as to develop orthogonal neoenzyme-neosubstrate therapeutics.

 Kinases

 Human protein kinases use ATP as a cofactor to phosphorylate substrate proteins.
 Kinases play critical roles in complex cell signaling networks.
 Conserved ATP binding sites and similar catalytic mechanisms pose a challenge to selectively inhibiting a particular kinase to determine its function.
 Kevan Shokat's lab has developed bump-and-hole pairs using kinase mutants with bulky "gatekeeper" residues in the ATP-binding pocket replaced by Gly or Ala, and bulky ATP analogs.
 In early work, v-Src kinase I338A/G mutants were shown to accept [γ-32P]-labeled bumped N6-cyclopentyl and N6-benzyl ATP analogs as alternative cofactors to radiolabel its substrates.
 Only the mutant kinase was able to bind the bumped ATP analogs, allowing labeling of substrates specific to the engineered v-Src kinase.
 Purification and MS-based proteomics yielded the substrates of v-Src kinase.
 Hole-modified kinase and bumped ATP analog pairs enabled substrate profiling of several other kinases, including CDK1, Pho85, ERK2, and JNK.

-While bumped ATM analogs can help deconvolute kinase substrate profiles, one drawback of this strategy is the cell impermeability of the bumped analogs.
+Whereas bumped ATM analogs can help deconvolute kinase substrate profiles, one drawback of this strategy is the cell impermeability of the bumped analogs.
 To get around this, the Shokat group demonstrated that a bumped ATP analog, kinetin ATP or KTP, could be synthesized endogenously in cells cultured with kinetin.
 Once synthesized, it can activate a PINK1 kinase mutant, which is otherwise inactive in the absence of the bumped analog.
 Inactive PINK1 is implicated in Parkinson's disease (PD).
 In the context of PD, the mutant PINK1-KTP pair represents an orthogonal neoenzyme-neosubstrate therapeutic.

 The Shokat group also applied the bump-and-hole approach to develop selective, cell-permeable bumped inhibitors of mutant kinases.
-For the I338G v-Src kinase, a 4-amino-l-tert-butyl-3-(p-methylphenyl)pyrazolo[3,4-d]pyrimidine (PP1) derivative called p-tButPhe-PP1 was developed for selective inhibition; steric bulk precluded binding to the wild type v-Src kinase.
+For the I338G v-Src kinase, a 4-amino-l-tert-butyl-3-(p-methylphenyl)pyrazolo[3,4-d]pyrimidine (PP1) derivative called p-tButPhe-PP1 was developed for selective inhibition; steric bulk precluded binding to the wild-type v-Src kinase.
 In mammalian cell lines, active v-Src kinase is required for transformation by Rous sarcoma virus.
 In cell lines expressing I338G v-Src kinase and transfected with RSV, treatment with p-tButPhe-PP1 caused the reversal of transformation, suggesting inhibition of the kinase mutant.
 Later, the group developed bumped inhibitors 1-naphthyl PP1 (NA-PP1) and 1-methylnaphthyl PP1 (MN-PP1), which inhibited hole-modified yeast kinases with IC50 values in low nanomolar concentrations.